 Unfortunately, stories like the one McElroy shared during a student-organized Black Lives Matter protest June 5 in Lake Oswego are far too common among people of color.
 And as protests erupt across the country, more and more of those stories are pushing their way to the frontlines.

 The protests began in major cities across the United States following the death of George Floyd, who was killed by police May 25 in Minneapolis.
 This week, voices began to emerge from the suburbs as well.

-Lake Oswego's Respond to Racism held a vigil in honor of George Floyd Sunday, May 31, another protest march began in Millennium Park Plaza Thursday, June 4, and today hundreds flocked to Millenium Park Plaza to show their support and stand in solidarity with the Black Lives Matter movement.
+Lake Oswego's Respond to Racism held a vigil in honor of George Floyd Sunday, May 31, another protest march began in Millennium Plaza Park Thursday, June 4, and today hundreds flocked to Millennium Plaza Park to show their support and stand in solidarity with the Black Lives Matter movement.

 "Racism is a pandemic worse than COVID-19," said Massene Mboup, one of the speakers during the Lake Oswego protest.
 He reminded the group that today the birthday of Breonna Taylor — a woman who was shot and killed by police in Kentucky almost two months ago.
 She would have been 27.